tex-other/javatex/README.md

 > Fixed an error that prevented hyphenation
 > Enlarged javaTEX.memoryword.maxHalfword= 1073741823 and built a `big' TEX with memmax = 10000000

+Looking at the files, it appears that the author performed an automatic translation from the WEB sources into `initex.java` and `virtex.java` (and other files, all in the `jtex-java` directory), using the files in the `jtex-src` directory.
+Would be useful to study.